hardiktheprogrammer/starknetbook/src/ch04-05-02-multisig.md

 The flow of a multisig transaction includes the following steps:

-1. Submitting a transaction: Any of the owners can submit a transaction from the account.
+1.  **Submitting a transaction**: Any of the owners can submit a transaction from the account.

-2. Confirming the transaction: The owner who hasn’t submitted a transaction can confirm the transaction.
+2. **Confirming the transaction**: The owner who hasn’t submitted a transaction can confirm the transaction.

 The transaction will be successfully executed if the number of